Beyond Eager Encodings: A Theory-Agnostic Approach to Theory-Lemma Enumeration in SMT: -Lemma Enumeration Techniques

 \section{\T-Lemma Enumeration Techniques}

-We present four theory-agnostic methods for enumerating a set \TLEMMAS{\vi} of \T-lemmas to rule out \ITTA{\vi} (see \cref{def:ruleout-nobetas}).
+We present four theory-agnostic methods for enumerating a set \TLEMMAS{\vi} of \T-lemmas to rule out \ITTA{\vi} (see \Cref{def:ruleout-nobetas}).
 In~\sref{sec:baseline} we describe the method used in~\cite{micheluttiCanonicalDecisionDiagrams2024}, which we will use as a baseline.
 The method is simple to implement, but relies on basic, total AllSMT enumeration, which is often intractable on real-world instances due to the combinatorial explosion of total assignments.
 To address this issue, we introduce three orthogonal improvements that drastically enhance scalability.
 First, in~\sref{sec:divide-and-conquer} we describe a divide-and-conquer strategy that can be naturally parallelized.
 Second, in~\sref{sec:projection} we prove that projecting the enumeration onto the \T-atoms guarantees finding a complete set of \T-lemmas, thereby enabling more efficient enumeration.
 Finally, in~\sref{sec:partitioning} we prove that when the atoms of \vi{} can be partitioned into disjoint sets, \T-lemmas can be enumerated for each partition separately.
 This results in a dramatic improvement in the efficiency of enumeration.
 Notably, these three improvements are orthogonal and can be combined.
+For the sake of compactness, all the proofs are deferred to \Cref{app:proofs}.